 Department of Physics

-We offer B.A. and B.S. degrees in Physics, as well as a B.S. in Engineering Physics and a minor in Physics.
+We offer the B.A. in Physics and the B.S. in Engineering Physics, as well as a minor in Physics.
 Students work in a rigorous but supportive environment, getting immediate access to professors and research opportunities to prepare them for future graduate or technical careers.

 Why Study Physics at Otterbein?

 Our department is small and welcoming.
 You get direct, personal instruction from our highly accomplished faculty – nationally known for research, and award-winning teachers – in both lecture and laboratories.
 Don’t want to get lost in the crowd at a big school?
 Study with us!

 At the same time, we offer a depth and challenge to rival anyone.
 Our broad program of theoretical and experimental physics offerings prepares students for the most demanding graduate programs or professional careers.
 A novel feature of our program is the integration of computational methods and simulation throughout the entire physics curriculum, ensuring that graduates have the technological mastery to solve real world problems.

 In addition, physics students at Otterbein have significant research opportunities, including funded opportunities in the summers.
 Faculty members are active in both experimental and theoretical research.
 Experimental work is carried out at the Fermi National Accelerator Laboratory, with support from the National Science Foundation.